sbrunettajr/scientific-calculator/README.md

 # scientific-calculator
-A scientific calculator package in Go that use calculator package
+A scientific calculator package in Go that use sbrunettajr/calculator package